Ransomware: What you need to know now!

 Get Beyond Malware Attacks

 The internet is an amazing, useful and often wonderful thing.
 It’s also a giant mess.
 For every resource it gives your business that helps you succeed, it also offers a threat.
 Not-safe-for-work embarrassments aside, there are some genuine dangers on the internet that can destroy even the strongest businesses.
 Perhaps the ultimate bogeyman today is ransomware.
 There’s no gentle way to say this.
-You need both preventative and responsive measures in place to deal with ransomware, and you need them today.
+You need both ransomware protection and preventative and responsive measures in place to deal with this threat, and you need them today.

 What Is Ransomware?